 Economic inactivity refers to persons not in employment (as defined above by the ILO) who have not been seeking work within the last four weeks and/or are unable to start work within the next two weeks.
-For January-March 2014, there were 15,000 NEETs who were economically inactive young people (aged from 16 to 24), up 6,000 from October-December 2013 and up 1,000 from a year earlier.
+For January - March 2015 there were 19,000 NEETs who were economically inactive young people (aged from 16 to 24), are unchanged over the quarter and up 4,000 from a year earlier.